 A great eco-friendly alternative is to start looking at composting toilets, and once you’ve done your research, you’ll discover one brand always comes up as the best one around – Nature’s Head.

-In our beautiful campervan we’re happy to have a Nature’s Head composting toilet, and after nearly 6 months of full-time van life in Australia, we strongly believe having one is the best products in its field.
+In our beautiful campervan we’re happy to have a Nature’s Head composting toilet, and after more than 12 months of full-time van life in Australia, we strongly believe they are the best product brand in its field.